martin-beran/fpga/README.md

 The top level entity has the same name as the project by default.
 It can be changed in _Project Navigator / Settings_.

+### New project checklist

+1. Set _Use all available processors_ in _Settings / Compilation Process
+   Settings_
+1. The default logic for pins is 2.5 V. Change to 3.3 V LVTTL in _Device / Device and Pin Options_.

 ## Glossary